anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 # Security Considerations {#sec-con}

-## Clock Sensitivity
+## Clock Accuracy in a Pledge

-An attacker could use an expired Voucher to gain control over a device that has no understanding of time.
-The device cannot trust NTP as a time reference, as an attacker could control the NTP stream.
+An attacker could use an expired nonceless Voucher to gain control over a device (Pledge) that has no understanding of time.
+The device cannot trust Network Time Protocol (NTP) as a time reference, as an attacker could control the NTP stream.

-There are three things to defend against this: 1) devices are required to verify that the '`expires-on`' Attribute has not yet passed,
+There are three things to defend against this:
+1) a device is required to verify that the '`expires-on`' Attribute's time has not yet passed,
-2) devices without access to time can use nonces to get ephemeral Vouchers, and 3) Vouchers without expiration times may be used, which will appear in the audit log, informing the security decision.
+2) a device without access to an internal clock uses a nonce to get a fresh ephemeral Voucher, and
+3) a device is required to verify that the trust anchor indicated in the Voucher matches the Registrar it is communicating with.

+The latter prevents onboarding into a Domain controlled by an attacker which is different to the Domain indicated in the Voucher.
+However, by itself it does not prevent a Domain owner trying to onboard a Pledge while the expiration time in the Voucher has already passed.

-This document defines a Voucher format that contains time values for expirations, which require an accurate clock in order to be processed correctly.
+This document defines a Voucher that optionally contains an expiration time, which requires an accurate clock on the device in order to be processed correctly.

-Vendors planning on
-issuing Vouchers with expiration values need to ensure that the devices targetted have an accurate clock when shipped from manufacturing facilities and take steps to prevent clock tampering.
+Manufacturers issuing Vouchers with expiration time need to ensure that the devices targeted have an accurate clock when shipped from manufacturing facilities and need to take measures to prevent clock tampering.
-If it is not possible to ensure clock accuracy, then the expiration time values in Vouchers will have no meaning.
+If it is not possible to ensure clock accuracy and tamper-proofness, then the expiration time values in Vouchers will provide little protection.

+## Nonceless Vouchers

+A nonceless Voucher cannot be validated by a Pledge for freshness, other than by inspecting the '`expires-on`' attribute and comparing its value against the Pledge's internal clock.
+See the previous section for considerations on the accuracy of this clock and the risks of relying on NTP for acquiring the current time.

+A nonceless Voucher can be reused by a Registrar to answer a Pledge's PVR any number of times within its validity period.
+This can be a benefit for a Domain owner if repeated onboarding into a Domain is required, but it equally allows an attacker that came into possession of a nonceless Voucher to attempt a great number of onboarding attempts with the indicated Pledge.
+Still, such repeated attacks are unlikely to succeed because the Voucher explicitly identifies only one Domain where the Pledge can be onboarded into - which is not the attacker's Domain in this scenario.

 ## Protecting the MASA Signing Key and the MASA CA Key